Pioglitazone and Metformin

 • Heart failure/cardiac effects: [US Boxed Warning]: Thiazolidinediones, including pioglitazone, may cause or exacerbate heart failure; closely monitor for signs and symptoms of heart failure (eg, rapid weight gain, dyspnea, edema), particularly after initiation or dose increases; if heart failure develops, treat accordingly and consider dose reduction or discontinuation.
 Not recommended for use in any patient with symptomatic heart failure; initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure.
 If used in patients with NYHA class I or II (systolic) heart failure, initiate at lowest dosage and monitor closely.
 In addition, metformin should be discontinued in patients who develop hypoxic states (eg, cardiovascular collapse [shock], acute heart failure, acute myocardial infarction, other conditions with hypoxemia) due to risk of lactic acidosis.

 • Hematologic effects: Pioglitazone may decrease hemoglobin/hematocrit; effects may be related to increased plasma volume.
-Changes in hemoglobin and hematocrit generally occurred during the first 4 to 12 weeks of therapy.
-Use with caution in patients with anemia.

 • Hepatic effects: Hepatic failure, including fatalities, has been reported with pioglitazone.
 Monitor for signs/symptoms of liver injury closely during therapy; discontinuation of therapy may be necessary.